Cale Yarborough: Ownership

 Despite the win and a 23rd-place points finish, RCA left the sport and Andretti signed with Petty Enterprises.
 Yarborough signed Greg Sacks to drive his Thorn Apple Valley Ford in 1998, but Sacks suffered a neck injury at Texas Motor Speedway and was unable to race for the rest of the year.
 Rich Bickle took his place, and had a fourth-place finish at Martinsville.
 After the season Bickle resigned to drive for Tyler Jet Motorsports and Thorn Apple departed due to financial problems within the organization.

 Due to the lack of financing, Yarborough originally closed his team, but soon reopened and hired Rick Mast as the driver, with car dealer Wayne Burdett joining as a co-owner.
 Despite having no primary sponsor, Yarborough and his team ran the full schedule, picking up short-term deals with Sonic Drive-In and Hobas Pipe.
 Soon after, Burdette left the team and the team signed Universal Studios/Woody Woodpecker as its primary sponsor.
 Mast posted two top-tens and did not have a DNF all season, the second driver since Yarborough to accomplish that feat.
 Despite rumors of a second team with Mike Ciochetti driving, Mast and Universal both departed following the season.
 In January 2000, Yarborough closed the team until a buyer could be found.

 He sold the team in the summer of 2000 to Chip MacPherson.
-Renamed MacPherson Motorsports, the team ran 2 races with drivers Jeff Fuller and Geoffrey Bodine.
+Renamed MacPherson Motorsports, the team ran 2 races with drivers Jeff Fuller and Geoff Bodine.
 Both drivers failed to finish the race and finished 41st.
 Soon afterward, the team disappeared from the Cup circuit.